You'll need to learn how to learn at degree level before you can truly take on the intellectual challenge of your course work.

 If you are having a specific problem with an aspect of your coursework then do not hesitate to ask for help.

-You can ask the staff member running the lecture, tutorial or lab sessions for assistance or go to your Director of Studies (DoS).
-This member of staff is assigned to you at the start of semester one and via appointment is there to offer advice and guidance.
+You can ask the staff member running the lecture, tutorial or lab sessions for assistance or go to your Personal Tutor.
+This member of staff is assigned to you at the start of semester one and is there to offer advice and guidance.

 Remember, if you do have a worry about your work, please don’t sit on it or be embarrassed.
 You must be motivated and confident enough to seek out those that can help sort things out.